charlievweiss/charlievweiss.github.io/_posts/2025-10-29-folk-stuff.md

 </p>
 <h1>Dances</h1>
 <p>
 I like to dance!
 Here's some stuff I've been to in North Seattle.
+All have live music.
 </p>
 <p>
     <ul>